JHughes135/WebDev_Assignment/README.md

 Web Development assignment 2nd year

-# Website for pizza delivery restaurant
+# Website for Pizza Delivery Restaurant

 **A website I created for a college assignment using PHP, HTML and CSS that allows uses to:**